PX4/PX4-Autopilot/apps/examples/README.txt

   Specific configuration options for this example include:

-    CONFIG_EXAMPLES_PWM_DEVPATH - The path to the PWM device.
+    CONFIG_EXAMPLES_PWM_DEVPATH - The path to the default PWM device.
 Default: /dev/pwm0 CONFIG_EXAMPLES_PWM_FREQUENCY - The initial PWM frequency.
-Default: 100 Hz
-    CONFIG_EXAMPLES_PWM_DUTYPCT - The initial PWM duty as a percentage.
+Default: 100 Hz CONFIG_EXAMPLES_PWM_DUTYPCT - The initial PWM duty as a percentage.
 Default: 50% CONFIG_EXAMPLES_PWM_DURATION - The initial PWM pulse train duration in seconds.